nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 2.5.
 Editing a task : `edit`

-Edits an existing task in the task manager.<br>
+Edits an existing task in FunTaskTic.<br>
 The tasks can be edited through the index from a list.<br>
 Multiple fields in a task can be edited at once.<br>
 Format: `edit INDEX COMPONENT(s)`